 Gene Caiola has significant experience in a wide range of real estate matters, with a particular focus on commercial leasing.
 Gene represents various institutional and non-institutional clients in the leasing, subleasing, acquisition, and disposition of real property throughout the United States.

 Gene’s experience includes construction, joint ventures, financings, acquisitions, dispositions, loan workouts, and developments.
 He has represented major lending institutions and real estate funds in the origination, acquisition, and sale of real estate loans.

 Gene was recognized as a 2014 New York “Rising Star” in the area of Real Estate by Super Lawyers magazine.

 From 2002 to 2004, Gene served as a law clerk to the Honorable Nina Gershon in the U.S. District Court for the Eastern District of New York.

-Represented landlord in connection with multiple full building leases in Atlanta metropolitan area.
+Represented a landlord in connection with multiple full building leases in the Atlanta metropolitan area.